Milo-group/DeniMS/README.md

     conditioning.embedding_model_path=[contrastive_cp_path]
 ```

 This trains the base diffusion model to generate molecules unconditionally.
-By default, it works on the FragHub dataset, but you can modify the configuration files in `MS_diffusion/configs/` to work with different datasets.
+By default, it uses the FragHub dataset, but you can modify the configuration files in `MS_diffusion/configs/` to work with other datasets.

 **Conditioning Types:**
 - `ms2emb`: MS spectra → embeddings (from contrastive model) - used for MS2Mol inference